 Michael Kane

-I’ve known of Michael Kane since I was a small child - we lived on the same street, and his children and I went to school together.
-He was one of the founders of the Project Arts Centre, and I have a hazy memory of being brought there in its early days to ‘help’ my mother invigilate an exhibition.
-His can be quite an intimidating presence, so I was glad he seemed happy to let me make a portrait.
-He’s 89 and still making great work, with a current show in the Taylor Galleries alongside Brian Bourke, another seminal figure in Irish modern art.
+I’ve known of the artist Michael Kane since I was a child - we lived on the same street, and his children and I went to school together.
+He was one of the founders of the Project Arts Centre, and I have a hazy memory of being brought there to ‘help’ my mother, also an artist, invigilate an exhibition.
+I’ve long wanted to make a portrait of him - I tried once before in the 90’s, but wasn’t happy with the result.

 Shooting installation shots of the exhibition - behind the scenes images by my intern, Sara Pirani.